hueyyeng/simple-react-lightbox/README.md

 ### What's new in Version 3.0
 - ⚠️ **HEADS UP!** The value for the following options in the settings object have been changed from milliseconds to seconds. `slideTransitionSpeed`,`lightboxTransitionSpeed`.
 If you see a really slow animation is likely because you have forget to change the value. ⚠️

+- 🆕 (added in 3.1) Custom captions are now a thing.
+I have listened to some feedbacks and now you can make a custom caption with HTML markup and add it to a specific image.
+Read carefully the documentation on [custom captions](#custom-captions) to see how to use it.

 - New physics animations for the light-box have ben added for realistic motion.
 The images can now have a "slide" animation where they slide left and right.
 They can also slide and fade, or just fade.
 Please read carefully the [settings options](#settings-options) to check how implement this or check the demo for some examples.